 Keep in mind two special instances where you may consider moving the timeline up to as far as 12 months before your wedding date:

-- Destination Weddings: Your guests will want to plan and book travel 9+ months ahead of your wedding, so give them at least 12 months notice.
-Be sure to include your wedding location and hotel or resort information on your Save the Date card.
+- A Destination Wedding: Your guests will want to plan and book travel 9+ months ahead of your wedding, so give them at least 12 months notice.
+Be sure to include your wedding location and hotel or resort information on your save the date card.

-Okay – all that being said, if your wedding date is around 6 months out and you haven’t sent Save the Dates, you do still have time.
-Gather your addresses to get a count, decide how you want to word your Save the Dates and place your order.
-Our crazy-affordable Save the Dates print and ship in just a couple of days so you’ll have them super quick.
+Okay – all that being said, if your wedding date is around 6 months out and you haven’t sent save the dates, you do still have time.
+Gather your addresses to get a count, decide how you want to word your save the dates and place your order.
+Our crazy-affordable save the date cards and magnets print and ship in just a couple of days so you’ll have them super quick.

 We hope you found this helpful!
 If you have any other wedding stationery questions that stump you as you’re shopping and planning, we’re here to help!